xmagickit/Madness_Simulation/DEVLOG.md

 # DEVLOG

+## 2024-11-08

+* Deleted everything
+* Scraping from ESPN's site directly
+* Adding sys.sleep so that I don't get booted from the server.
+This is probably not the best way to do this but whatever dawg.

 ## 2024-11-01

 Literally got nothing done this week.
 A bit too stressed out about the election.
 Hopefully, Kamala wins & I can go on with my merry lil project here.